OCA/stock-logistics-workflow/stock_picking_restrict_cancel_with_orig_move/readme/USAGE.md

 user, listing all the stock pickings containing stock moves linked to the picking the user is trying to cancel, so he can delete the original, ensuring all the following pickings will be canceled as well.

+To enable the restriction, go to **Inventory > Configuration > Operation Types**, open the desired operation type, and enable the option **Restrict Cancellation with Original Moves**.